westkevin12/mc-data-bridge/README.md

 ## Compatibility

-*   **Minecraft Version:** `1.21.x`
+- **Minecraft Version:** `1.21.x`
-*   **Server Platforms:** PaperMC (or forks like Purpur), Spigot
+- **Server Platforms:** PaperMC (or forks like Purpur), Spigot
-*   **Proxy Platforms:** BungeeCord, Velocity
+- **Proxy Platforms:** BungeeCord, Velocity

 This plugin is a hybrid build and the same JAR file works on all supported platforms.

 ## Features

-  * **Hybrid Plugin:** A single JAR file works on your PaperMC/Spigot servers and your BungeeCord/Velocity proxy, automatically activating the correct functionality for each platform.
+- **Hybrid Plugin:** A single JAR file works on your PaperMC/Spigot servers and your BungeeCord/Velocity proxy, automatically activating the correct functionality for each platform.
-  * **Proxy-Initiated Saves:** The proxy (BungeeCord/Velocity) orchestrates the data saving process, ensuring that a player's data is saved from their source server *before* they connect to the destination server.
+- **Proxy-Initiated Saves:** The proxy (BungeeCord/Velocity) orchestrates the data saving process, ensuring that a player's data is saved from their source server _before_ they connect to the destination server.
 This eliminates race conditions and ensures data is never lost during a server switch.
-  * **Fully Asynchronous:** All database operations are performed on a separate thread, ensuring that your server's main thread is never blocked.
+- **Fully Asynchronous:** All database operations are performed on a separate thread, ensuring that your server's main thread is never blocked.
 This means no lag, even if your database is slow to respond.
-  * **Robust Locking Mechanism:** A database-level locking mechanism with an automatic timeout prevents data corruption and ensures that only one server can write a player's data at a time.
+- **Robust Locking Mechanism:** A database-level locking mechanism with an automatic timeout prevents data corruption and ensures that only one server can write a player's data at a time.
-  * **Version-Independent Item Serialization:** Player inventories are serialized using Minecraft's built-in Base64 methods, which is highly robust and prevents data loss when you update your Minecraft server to a new version.
+- **Version-Independent Item Serialization:** Player inventories are serialized using Minecraft's built-in Base64 methods, which is highly robust and prevents data loss when you update your Minecraft server to a new version.
-  * **Cross-Server Player Data Sync:** Synchronizes core player data including:
+- **Cross-Server Player Data Sync:** Synchronizes core player data including:
-      * Health
+  - Health
-      * Food Level & Saturation
+  - Food Level & Saturation
-      * Experience (Total XP, current XP, and Level)
+  - Experience (Total XP, current XP, and Level)
-      * Inventory Contents
+  - Inventory Contents
-      * Armor Contents
+  - Armor Contents
-      * Active Potion Effects
+  - Active Potion Effects
-      * **Ender Chest Contents**
+  - **Ender Chest Contents**
-      * **Advancements & Recipes**
+  - **Advancements & Recipes**
-  * **Resilient Connection Pooling:** Uses HikariCP with optimized settings to ensure that the database connection is resilient to network issues and database restarts.
+- **Resilient Connection Pooling:** Uses HikariCP with optimized settings to ensure that the database connection is resilient to network issues and database restarts.
-  * **Granular Sync Control**: Enable or disable synchronization for any specific data type via `config.yml`.
+- **Granular Sync Control**: Enable or disable synchronization for any specific data type via `config.yml`.
-  * **Server/World Blacklist**: Prevent synchronization on specific servers or worlds.
+- **Server/World Blacklist**: Prevent synchronization on specific servers or worlds.
-  * **Configurable Table Names**: Set a custom prefix for database tables to avoid conflicts.
+- **Configurable Table Names**: Set a custom prefix for database tables to avoid conflicts.
-  * **Configurable & Flexible:** Easily connect to your MySQL database and configure settings for your server environment.
+- **Configurable & Flexible:** Easily connect to your MySQL database and configure settings for your server environment.

 ## Installation

 1.  **Build the Plugin:**
-      * Navigate to the plugin's root directory in your terminal.
+    - Navigate to the plugin's root directory in your terminal.
-      * Run `mvn clean package` to build the plugin.
+    - Run `mvn clean package` to build the plugin.
-      * The compiled JAR file (`mc-data-bridge-*.jar`) will be located in the `target/` directory.
+    - The compiled JAR file (`mc-data-bridge-*.jar`) will be located in the `target/` directory.
+    - **Note**: Development builds will end in `-SNAPSHOT`.
+Release builds (from the `main` branch tags) will just be the version number.
 2.  **Deploy to Servers:**
-      * Copy the single `mc-data-bridge-*.jar` file into the `plugins/` folder of **each PaperMC server** you wish to synchronize.
+    - Copy the single `mc-data-bridge-*.jar` file into the `plugins/` folder of **each PaperMC server** you wish to synchronize.
-      * Copy the **same JAR file** into the `plugins/` folder of your **BungeeCord or Velocity proxy server**.
+    - Copy the **same JAR file** into the `plugins/` folder of your **BungeeCord or Velocity proxy server**.

 ## Configuration